LiveDuo/edume-code-challenge/README.md

 ##### Security

 Only boilerplate security was used with helment as express middleware.
 Further improvements can be made to secure the backend.
 For example there can be a DOS attack if a relatively long input is provided to the T9 endpoint.

+#### T9

+Words that start with the current prediction but have been fully typed yet, are not currently shown.
+For example 27753 returns the word "apple" but 277 does not return "apple".
+The endpoint can be altered to work as such if required.